gtiosclub/Weather-App-Tutorial/P2/part2.md

 For our Weather App, we will be using two third-party libraries: **Alamofire** and **SwiftyJSON**.
 We will be using Alamofire to handle networking in our app, and we will be using SwiftyJSON to parse the JSON data obtained from the Dark Sky Weather API.
 To install our pods, we need to initialize our Podfile.

-Open up your terminal and nagivate to the directory where you created your Xcode project.
-If you're unfarmiliar with the terminal, you can run the command `ls` to see where you are, `cd <folder>` to move in to a folder, and `cd ..` to move backwards.
+Open up your terminal and navagate to the directory where you created your Xcode project.
+If you're unfamiliar with the terminal, you can run the command `ls` to see where you are, `cd <folder>` to move in to a folder, and `cd ..` to move backwards.

 Once you're there, run the command `pod init`.
 This command will create a `Podfile` for your project.
 Once it's been created, you can open it by typing `open Podfile`.